 Also, I’m a rare one it seems, but I actually hardly do gifts in general at young ages.
 I don’t think it’s necessary to buy gifts for every holiday and I avoid conspicuous consumerism.
 Babies especially have no idea what is going on.
 And they certainly don’t need or expect candy.
 As the kids get older and their expectations increase, I’m willing to do a little more as far as little toys, especially if it keeps them happy without candy.

-If you looking for natural, non-toxic Easter basket ideas, this list from another blogger has over 60 ideas that are all free of candy.
+If you looking for natural, non-toxic Easter ideas, this list from another blogger has over 60 ideas that are all free of candy.

 I encourage you to think creatively.
 When I was a kid, probably the most memorable Easter basket my mom made for me was filled with school supplies!
 Not just the regular school supplies, but things like an old-school label maker.
 I now can see how some kids might groan, but I loved it!